dahlia25/dsp/03-command_line.md

 > > The **xargs** command allows commands such as mkdir, rm to accept standard inputs as arguments.
 By default, the command is executed once on all arguments in standard input, separated by blanks.

-*For Example:* Assuming the following three directories exist: 'a', 'b' and 'c'.
+> > *For example:* Assuming the following three directories exist: 'a', 'b' and 'c'.
 In this case, the three directories are the standard inputs.
 We will use `xargs` to execute the `echo` and `rmdir` commands on each standard input in which are converted to arguments.

 `echo 'a b c' | xargs rmdir`

-Dicectories 'a', 'b' and 'c' will be deleted after the code aboveis executed.
+> > Directories 'a', 'b' and 'c' will be deleted after the code aboveis executed.